rockettheme/docs/Docs/wordpress/themes/paradigm/INDEX.md

 ![][icondriven]

-The template supports content-based icons through the FontAwesome font with its 300+ icon library.
+The theme supports content-based icons through the FontAwesome font with its 300+ icon library.
 The icons can be used in widget titles, but are also used as focal points in frontpage widgets, via Text widget, and for titles for WordPress content.

 ### Dropdown Menu